NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

 1. Calculate EVI using the following formula :
 EVI<- 2.5 * ((b4-b3) / (b4 + 6 * b3- 7.5*b1 + 1))
-2. Calculate NDNI using the following equation: log(1/p1510)-log(1/p1680)/ log(1/p1510)+log(1/p1680)
+2. Calculate Normalized Difference Nitrogen Index (NDNI) using the following equation: log(1/p1510)-log(1/p1680)/ log(1/p1510)+log(1/p1680)
 3. Explore the bands in the hyperspectral data.
 What happens if you average reflectance values across multiple red and NIR bands and then calculate NDVI?

 </div>